 Possible genetic structure between lakes and among sites was evaluated using pairwise comparisons of FST, and their associated levels of significance were calculated in ARLEQUIN.
 First, population structure was evaluated by calculating FST values between Lake Champlain and Lake Ontario.
 Next, FST values were calculated within each lake to determine if sculpin populations were structured within lakes.
 To test for a possible Wahlund effect resulting from early stage isolation, differences in HO vs. HE of the total Lake Champlain sculpin population was measured using a Bartlett test executed in R version 3.3.0 using the bartlett.test() function available in the stats package (R Core Team, 2015).
 To identify statistically significant differences in allelic variance among sites, analysis of molecular variance (AMOVA) was calculated using ARLEQUIN.
-AMOVAs were run hierarchically, as indicated in Table 2 groupings; sample sites were first grouped by lake, and Lake Champlain slimy sculpin were compared to Lake Ontario slimy sculpin.
+AMOVAs were run hierarchically, as indicated in Table 2 groupings.
+Sample sites were first grouped by lake, and Lake Champlain slimy sculpin were compared to Lake Ontario slimy sculpin.
 Next, slimy sculpin from Lake Champlain were analyzed separately, comparing all sampled sites in the Main Lake to sites sampled in the Inland Sea to determine if causeways could explain differences in allele frequencies.
-Because only a single site was sampled in Malletts Bay, this site was excluded from the analysis.
+The site in Malletts Bay was excluded because it was the only site sampled in the basin.

 To assess whether populations are isolated by distance, Lake Champlain and Lake Ontario were analyzed separately.
 In Lake Champlain, a pairwise FST matrix was compared against a pairwise matrix of geographic distance using a Mantel’s test to determine whether differences in genetic variation among slimy sculpin sample locations correspond to geographic distance measured as the shortest possible route by water between two sites.
 Mantel tests were conducted in IBDWeb using 10,000 permutations (Jensen, Bohonak, & Kelley, 2005).
 Pairwise genetic distance was estimated between the two Lake Ontario sites to evaluate whether similar levels of isolation by distance occur in Lake Ontario and Lake Champlain.
 Because only two sites were sampled in Lake Ontario we were unable to run a Mantel test, however we expected the FST between sites in Lake Ontario to be similar to FST between the two furthest sites in Lake Champlain if the effect of isolation by distance is similar in both lakes.

 To further examine how slimy sculpin populations were structured among and within lakes, discriminate analysis of principle components (DAPC) and Bayesian STRUCTURE analysis were used to identify clusters of individuals representing populations (Pritchard, Stephens, & Donnelly, 2000; Jombart, 2008; Jombart, Devillard, & Balloux, 2010).
-DAPC is a multivariate analysis that summarizes genetic differentiation between groups while overlooking within-group variation.
+DAPC is a multivariate analysis that maximizes genetic differentiation between groups while minimizing within-group variation.
 The relationship between sample sites was evaluated hierarchically; DAPC was first run using the complete dataset to visualize the relationship between all samples sites in Lake Ontario and Lake Champlain, then using only individuals from Lake Champlain.
 All DAPCs were conducted in R version 3.3.0 using the ADEGENET version 2.0.1 (Jombart, 2008; R Core Team, 2015).
 Bayesian STRUCTURE analysis was also run hierarchically, first on the total dataset and subsequently on only Lake Champlain individuals.
 STRUCTURE was run 10 times for each value of k = 1 – 10 with settings of 500,000 replicates and an initial burn-in of 100,000 replicates.
-The most likely number of clusters (k) was then assessed using ∆K estimated in STRUCTURE HARVESTOR (Evanno, Regnaut, & Goudet, 2005; Earl & vonHoldt, 2012) and the most likely estimates of k were consolidated into a single best estimate using CLUMPP (Jakobsson & Rosenberg, 2007).
+The most likely number of clusters (k) was then assessed using ∆K estimated in STRUCTURE HARVESTER (Evanno, Regnaut, & Goudet, 2005; Earl & vonHoldt, 2012) and the most likely estimates of k were consolidated into a single best estimate using CLUMPP (Jakobsson & Rosenberg, 2007).

 Results